gchq/sleeper/docs/12-system-tests.md

 of that class, and look at the tests in that module for examples.

 This test suite contains both feature tests, and performance tests which work with a larger bulk of data.
 By default, the suite skips the performance tests.
-You can run that like this:
+You can run the default test suite, with just the feature tests, like this:

 ```bash
 ./scripts/test/maven/buildDeployTest.sh <short-id> <vpc> <subnets>